 - eBay and Amazon are two big marketplaces where you can list your records for sale.
 Both sites have a large user base, but Amazon tends to have more buyers than eBay.
 If you’re looking for an easy way to get rid of some old albums, these are good choices.

 - Discogs is a specialized database that focuses on record collecting.
-It’s more expensive than eBay or Amazon (usually around 10% commission), but it has a much smaller audience, so there’s less competition from other sellers listing similar products at lower prices.
-You’ll need to create an account before posting anything here, though; once again, we recommend using our guide above to get started with this method!
+It’s more expensive than eBay or Amazon (usually around 10% commission) but has a much smaller audience, so there’s less competition from other sellers listing similar products at lower prices.
+You’ll need to create an account before posting anything here; again, we recommend using our guide above to get started with this method!

-- Recordmecca is similar in some ways to Discogs—it charges higher fees per item listed compared with its competitors’ fees, too—but Recordmecca also offers its own “Top 20” rankings system based on sales volume during each month, which could help bring more attention.
+- Recordmecca is similar in some ways to Discogs—it charges higher fees per item listed than its competitors’ fees, too—but Recordmecca also offers its own “Top 20” rankings system based on sales volume each month, which could help bring more attention.

-By following these steps, you’ll be able to sell your vinyl records for cash in no time.
+By following these steps, you can sell your vinyl records for cash in no time.
 You can also check out our blog post on how to make money selling stuff online.